 If it’s more difficult to buy quality meat at your local area, try Butcher Box meat delivery service.
 They’ll ship high-quality grass-fed meat to your door.

-Most restaurants use the cheapest cuts of meat possible to keep the cost down.
-This means that every time you eat out, you’re probably eating conventionally-raised meat and cheese that might contain antibiotics, chemicals, and other additives.
+Most restaurants don’t use the best quality of meat to keep the cost down.
+This means that every time you eat out, you’re probably eating conventionally-raised meat and cheese.

 Additionally, it’s important to keep in mind that low-carb does not always mean ketogenic.
 Sure, you can order a meal that’s lower in carbs than normal, but ketogenic dieters have a strict carbohydrate requirement to meet.